The degree program

 Decide on one of the specialisations offered and justify your choice.

-(Animation and Interaction Research OR Mixed Reality) (both offered in English)
+(Human Computer Interaction Design OR Mixed Reality) (both offered in English)

 - Certified copy of your degree certificate from your first degree (210 CP, where applicable; at least 180 CP).
 If the graduation certificate is not yet available, please use the most recent grade summary available.